Snatched (2017 film)

 Snatched is a 2017 American comedy film directed by Jonathan Levine and written by Katie Dippold.
-The film stars Amy Schumer and Goldie Hawn (in her first film since 2002's The Banger Sisters), with Joan Cusack, Ike Barinholtz, Wanda Sykes, and Christopher Meloni in supporting roles, and follows a mother and daughter who are abducted while on vacation in South America.
+The film stars Amy Schumer and Goldie Hawn (in her first film since 2002's The Banger Sisters), with Joan Cusack, Ike Barinholtz, Wanda Sykes, and Christopher Meloni in supporting roles, and follows a mother and daughter (Schumer and Hawn) who are abducted while on vacation in South America.

 Snatched premiered in New York City on May 2, 2017, and was theatrically released on May 12, 2017, by 20th Century Fox.
 The film received mixed reviews and grossed $60 million worldwide on a $42 million budget.

 At the 38th Golden Raspberry Awards, Hawn was nominated for Worst Supporting Actress for her performance.